bicarbon8/automated-functional-testing/README.md

         const feature: FeatureObj = new FeatureObj();
         /**
          * the `verify(assertion).returns(expectation)` function
-         * checks any specified `TestExecutionPolicyPlugin` implementations
+         * checks any specified `PolicyPlugin` implementations
          * to ensure the test should be run.
 It will then
          * report to any `ReportingPlugin` implementations
          * with an `TestResult` indicating the success,